5 Unique Things to Do In Coyoacán, Mexico

 3. Mercado de Coyoacán

 You must visit this market.
 The first time I walked through Mercado de Coyoacan, I nearly lost my mind with excitement and overwhelm.
-It looks like a massive series of ramshackle tarp tents, and that’s sort of what it is, except I think it may actually be a building, it’s hard to tell.
-Inside, there could be hundreds of vendors set up selling everything you can think of, from pinatas to freshly slaughtered animals.
-There are places for groceries, restaurants, flowers; you name it.
+It looks like a massive series of ramshackle tarp tents, and that’s sort of what it is.
+Except, it may actually be a building; it’s hard to tell.
+Inside, there are potentially hundreds of vendors.
+They’re selling everything from piñatas to freshly slaughtered animals.
+There are vendors for groceries, restaurants, flowers, you name it.
 If you’ve seen it in Mexico, they’re selling it in this market.

 You must maneuver through tightly packed aisles bursting with color and people shouting prices and talking.
 The scents, colors, sounds and variety of things are astounding.
-People are yelling, children are screaming, vendors are hocking their wares, food is being cooked, animals shepherded past, flowers are being cut, music is playing – it’s beautiful chaos.
+People are yelling, children are screaming and vendors are hocking their wares.
+The food is being cooked, animals shepherded past, flowers are being cut, music is playing – it’s beautiful chaos.

 One of my guides told me it’s the best place near Mexico City to get crafts every season.
-They were selling Christmas items when I was there, but she said it changes all year long, and people come from all over to buy their decorations there.
+They were selling Christmas items when I was there.
+She said it changes all year long, and people come from all over to buy their decorations there.

-Tip: There is a set of bright yellow diner-like stands inside that sell the best tostadas and fresh juice I’ve ever had.
+Tip: There is a bright yellow diner-like stand with the best tostadas and fresh juice I’ve ever had.
 Stop there for lunch or a snack.

 Aside from the market, hundreds of vendors in the streets sell various arts, crafts, and foodstuff.
-Make sure you have cash – and if you’re American – be prepared to be told the highest possible price, but all vendors expect you to haggle, so don’t accept the first number they throw out – it’s at least 50% higher than required.
+Make sure you have cash – and if you’re American, be prepared to be told the highest possible price.
+But all vendors expect you to haggle, so don’t accept the first number they throw out.

 4. Town Squares & Churches

-When the city was being constructed between the 16th through the 20th centuries, they laid out the neighborhoods with squares and narrow streets – much of which has been preserved.
-In each square, you’ll find vendors selling everything imaginable, live music, arts, café and activities happening.
+When the city was constructed between the 16th through the 20th centuries, they laid out the neighborhoods with squares.
+Between them are narrow streets and much architecture has been preserved.
+In each square, you’ll find vendors selling everything imaginable, live music, arts, cafés and activities happening.

 On my bike tour, we visited Plaza de la Conchita, where the Spanish conquistador, Cortes, lived for years.
 His home is still on a corner, currently undergoing reconstruction.
 There you’ll also find the city’s oldest church.